 In June 2015, the GASB issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
 This Statement is intended to improve financial reporting of governments whose employees are provided with pensions that are not within the scope of Statement No. 68, improve the usefulness of information associated with governments that hold assets accumulated for purposes of providing defined benefit pensions not within the scope of Statement No. 68, and to clarify the application of certain provisions of Statements No. 67 and 68.
-The College is currently working with SBCTC to determine the financial impact.
+In addition, it establishes requirements for defined contribution plans that are not within the scope of Statement No. 68.
+GASB 73 is effective for fiscal years beginning after June 15.
+2016.
+The College has implemented this pronouncement during the 2017 fiscal year.
+The College recorded a beginning balance adjustment to long-term obligations of \$2,499,599 as a result of the implementation of GASB Statement No. 73.